 Ideally, we would want to learn about the internal luminosity of the planet by relying entirely on the observed parameters while the choice of the prior should have minor effects on the posterior inference.
 Even though both distributions are noninformative, the data is not enough that the prior dominates.
-To put it in another way, more data is needed to be able to infer the distribution of $L{int}$ independently of the choice of prior.
+To put it in another way, more data is needed to be able to infer the distribution of L{int} independently of the choice of prior.
 Unfortunately, the physical parameters that can be observed for exoplanets in general and transiting planets specifically are very limited.
-One promising avenue might be inferring precisely the internal temperature, which was for the first time recently estimated for WASP-121 b (Sing et al. 2019) with $T{int} = 500$ K. In our results for WASP-121 b, the $T{int}$ distributions look similar using both priors and therefore it is not possible to put tighter constraints on $L{int}$ .
-Another promising approach is to put tighter constraints on the planet mass-heavy-element mass relation, which translates to tighter constraints on $L{int}$ due to the large degeneracy between $L{int}$ and $Z_p$ .
-This can be achieved by increasing the number of confirmed transiting warm Jupiters, i.e. giant planets with $T{eq} < 1000$ K. Such relatively cool planets are not inflated (Demory & Seager 2011).
-This allows to infer the fraction of heavy elements for such planets and re-calibrate the relation between the planet mass and fraction of heavy elements, similar to what was done by Thorngren et al. (2016) but with a larger sample.
+One promising avenue might be inferring precisely the internal temperature, which was for the first time recently estimated for WASP-121 b (Sing et al. 2019) with $T{int} = 500$ K. In our results for WASP-121 b, the T{int} distributions look similar using both priors and therefore it is not possible to put tighter constraints on L{int} .
+Another promising approach is to put tighter constraints on the planet mass-heavy-element mass relation, which translates to tighter constraints on L{int} due to the large degeneracy between L{int} and Z_p .
+This can be achieved by increasing the number of confirmed transiting warm Jupiters, that is, giant planets with $T{eq} < 1000$ K. Such relatively cool planets are not inflated (Demory & Seager 2011).
+This allows to infer the fraction of heavy elements for such planets and recalibrate the relation between the planet mass and fraction of heavy elements, similar to what was done by Thorngren et al. (2016) but with a larger sample.